With the effort you put into knitting, you want your finished item to look fabulous.

 TIP- The first time you use them, wipe them with a soft cloth to remove manufacturing residue.

-Here are some excellent ideas for gifts for knitters who have everything.
+Here are ideas for gifts for knitters who have everything.

 Sock blockers are handy tools!
 They leave your socks stretched out, no pins needed!

-There are many talented crafters who make beautiful sock blockers.
-You can also DIY sock blockers using a coat hanger, although these aren’t as beautiful.
+Talented crafters make beautiful sock blockers.
+DIY sock blockers using a coat hanger, although they aren’t as beautiful.

 If you’re trying to block a garment, the best pins for blocking knitting are T-pins.
-Sewing pins work just as well, make sure they’re rust-free.
+Sewing pins work, ensure they’re rust-free.

 Wool Wash keeps your knit squeaky clean, and smelling great!

 If you don’t have wool wash, use mild baby shampoo or delicate dish soap.
-Remember you’ll need to rinse with clean water once or twice.
+Rinse with clean water once or twice.

 Place the first in the top center, moving to the bottom center as you pin the knitted piece to the correct length.